ellierist/CS210_Project3/README.md

 4) Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?
+   The most challanging portion of this program was writing a map for the program.
+Since it was one of the first times I had used maps in C++, it took me a while.
+I overcame this by reading the zybooks notes on how to create a map.
+This provided me enough information for me to write the map and integrate it into analyzing information.

 5) What skills from this project will be particularly transferable to other projects or course work?
+   I believe that most of the skills that it took to complete this project will help me going forward.
+Being able to pull information from files and write to files can be very useful to many projects.

 6) How did you make this program maintainable, readable, and adaptable?
+   The program is readable as it is simple and there are comments to help make the program readble.
+   The menu options can easily be adapted and changed based on the needs of the user.